yourselfhosted/slash/docs/privacy-policy.md

 # Privacy Policy

-Slash does not collect, store, or share any data from you.
+Monotreme does not collect, store, or share any data from you.

 You can use our application freely and without concern about your personal data being tracked or stored.